FR4 + High Frequency Hybrid PCB Stackups

 Can FR4 be combined with Rogers materials?

-What files should I provide for hybrid PCB review?
+What files should I provide for a hybrid PCB review?

 Need a Reliable High Frequency PCB Supplier?